haquesomrat/forms-custom-hook-context-api/README.md

 - create a context and import it
 - add provider for the context with a value and value could be anything
 - useContext to access value in the context API

+# Topics I practice in this project

+- different types of forms
+- controlled and uncotrolled components
+- useRef
+- custom hooks
+- context API